mbouazza-dev/RMI-WebService/README.md

 <h1 align="center"> RMI-WebService</h1>

 <p align="center">
-RMI-WEBSERVICES is a Application made up of several Java micro services, for employees to buy and resell products.
+RMI-WEBSERVICES is a Application made up of several Java micro services for employees, to buy and resell products.
 This project is based on SOAP and RMI architecture.
 Employees can make purchases in multiple currencies, use a banking service, and use a foreign service to open the app to other users.
 </p>